Have you ever heard the word “API,” and wondered exactly what it is? Do you have a vague idea of what you might do with an API?

-APIs are a set of functions and procedures that allow for the creation of applications that access data and features of other applications, services, or operating system.
+API stands for Application Programming Interface.
+In basic terms, APIs are a set of functions and procedures that allow for the creation of applications that access data and features of other applications, services, or operating systems.

-According to Wikipedia, good APIs makes it easier to develop a computer program by providing all the building blocks, which are then put together by the programmer.”
+Good APIs make it easier to develop a computer program by providing all the building blocks, which are then put together by the programmer.”

 A real-world example